ALL ABOUT ROOF CLEANING

 Dr. Morgenroth is a Keys Gate Florida resident who is a semi-retired, adjunct professor of neurology at UM.
 He was a principal administrator in the Environment Health and Safety Division of the Organisation for Economic Cooperation and Development (OECD) for 20 years; prior to that I was a Group Leader in the Toxicology Division at the Center for Food Safety and Nutrition in the US Food and Drug Administration (FDA).
 Previously, he was on the faculty of several medical schools in neurology, pharmacology and psychiatry.

-Having your roof cleaned actually can be beneficial, view the article at Roofing Marketing Pro and understand the reasons.
+Having your roof cleaned by Omaha Roofing Contractor actually can be beneficial, view the article at Roofing Marketing Pro and understand the reasons.
 I know most of us were slightly put out by receiving a roof cleaning notice from the Keys Gate Homeowners Association.
 Although it read a little like an ultimatum and you probably wondered who the inspector of your roof was and what their qualifications were, it turns out that roof cleaning in Florida is not a bad idea at all.

-The dirt isn’t just dust – It’s alive.
+According to the roofing contractors windsor the dirt isn’t just dust – It’s alive.
 The roof cleaner says that some of the black or very dark roof stains are caused by a resilient type of algae, Gloeocapsa magma (a type of blue-green algae commonly found in climates like Tampa with warm, humid summers).
 The algae grow in standing water, as well as in our lakes and ponds.
 The algal spores are carried to our roofs from the water sources by the wind and birds, and then from roof to roof where it grows and feeds on the limestone filler in asphalt shingles and the real dirt on tile roofs maybe in some cases the tiles themselves.
 Worse still, as the algae grow, they retain water and foster the growth of other roof inhabitants.

 The black stains are also very likely to harbor a number of molds or fungi.
 Unlike algae the fungi on our roofs lacks chlorophyll.
 They are unable to manufacture food from raw materials.
 So, it must get nutrition from some form of organic matter.
 To thrive, these heterotrophs, who used to be called saprophytes, also require a warm, humid environment, like we have here in Tampa Florida.